Textbook Advisor: Find the Right Textbook for Your Course

 Faculty: Use this guide to get help finding a textbook for your course and get tips on negotiating the price University of Utah students pay for an assigned commercial textbook.

 You've been assigned a course.
 Now what?
-Maybe you're getting ready to meet with Teaching and Learning Technologies or the Center for Teaching and Learning Excellence on designing course objectives.
+Maybe you're getting ready to meet with University Connected Learning or the Center for Teaching Excellence on designing course objectives.
 Or maybe you want to figure out what textbook or course material you should use before you meet with TLT and CTLE.
 It's kind of a chicken and egg issue: you will want to choose a textbook or set of course material that aligns with your course objectives, but you'll need to have a general idea of your course objectives first.

 The following discovery tools can help get you started in thinking about course goals and textbooks: